shariq1989/cookbook/content/recipe/peanut_lime_shrimp.md

 +++
 title = "Peanut and Lime Shrimp" date = "2021-04-05"
-description = "This shrimp dish is both light and fresh.
-The crunch of the peanuts, the warmth of the spices, and the zest of the lime make for the complete meal." tags = [
+description = "This shrimp dish is light and fresh.
+The crunch of the peanuts, the warmth of the spices, and the zest of the lime make a complete meal." tags = [
     "entree",